 DF is subject to a 2% (1% if certain criteria are met) federal excise tax on net investment income, including realized gains on donated securities based on tax cost basis as defined in the Code.
-Deferred excise taxes were provided at 2% of the unrealized gain as calculated using the tax cost basis as at December 31, 2014.
+Deferred excise taxes were provided at 2% of the unrealized gain as calculated using the tax cost basis for 2015 and 2014.
 The expense for federal excise tax is as follows:

-2014

-Current \$ 230,518

-Deferred 370,392

-Federal excise tax expense \$ 600,910
+2015 2014 Current provision \$ 818,241 \$ 230,518 Deferred (benefit) provision (370,392) 370,392 Federal excise tax expense \$ 447,849 \$ 600,910

 DF recognizes a tax benefit from an uncertain position only if it is more likely than not that the position is sustainable, based solely on its technical merits and consideration of the relevant taxing authority's widely understood administrative practices and precedents.
 If this threshold is met, DF measures the tax benefit as the largest amount of benefit that is greater than fifty percent likely of being realized upon ultimate settlement.
-No interest or penalties were accrued or recorded during the period ended December 31, 2014.
+No interest or penalties were accrued or recorded during the period ended December 31, 2015 and 2014.
 DF does not anticipate any significant increase or decrease to unrecognized tax benefits during the next twelve months.